-Together with David Nathan I co-edit and manage EL Publishing, an online platform that publishes quality peer-reviewed open access electronic journals, multimedia, and monographs on documentation and support of endangered languages.
+Together with David Nathan I co-edit and manage EL Publishing, an online platform that publishes quality peer-reviewed open access electronic papers, multimedia, and monographs on documentation and support of endangered languages.
 We publish on the theory and practice of language documentation, language description, sociolinguistics, language policy, and language revitalisation.
 All publications are free to download under a creative commons licence.

 - general research articles on the theory and practice of language documentation, language description, sociolinguistics, language policy, and language revitalisation, with a focus on minority and endangered languages

 - Language Contexts articles with detailed information on the contexts in which languages or varieties are spoken, providing social and cultural information, such as about speaker populations, social organisation, cultural aspects, linguistic ecology, multilingualism, language vitality, and language use and transmission in the community, diaspora and cyberspace.
 For more information see the Language Contexts page.